pheianox/xcaesar/README.md

-# xcaesar

-The implementation of the Caesar Cipher in TypeScript
+The implementation of the [Caesar Cipher](https://www.wikiwand.com/en/Caesar_cipher) in TypeScript

 # Installation
 ```bash